The worldwide Pay Per View record set by Floyd Mayweather and Manny Pacquiao has yet again received a nudge in the elevated direction.

 The likes of Muhammad Ali, Joe Frazier, and George Foreman from the golden 1970s generation regularly sold tens of millions of tickets for closed-circuit as a necessity.

-This coincided with Mike Tyson’s emergence as the undisputed heavyweight champion and a whole new era was born.
+This coincided with Mike Tyson’s emergence as the undisputed heavyweight champion, and a new era was born.

-Tyson occupies the fourth and fifth place on the most sales of all-time, cementing his position as the best-selling heavyweight ever.
+Tyson occupies a fourth and fifth place on the most sales of all time, cementing his position as the best-selling heavyweight ever.

 1 Mayweather vs Pacquiao – 5.77m